lukaselmer/ethz-web-scale-data-mining-project/README.md

 <pre>
 ├── doc - the report of the project
-└── src - the source code
+└── src - the source code projects, see below
     ├── WSDA
     ├── combine_sequence_files
     ├── examples